LukenSkyne/Svelte-Caster/README.md

 Sometimes I really want to know what other words would've been possible.
 This app uses a slightly transformed version of [aspell.net](http://app.aspell.net/create?max_size=70&spelling=US&max_variant=0&diacritic=strip&download=wordlist&encoding=utf-8&format=inline)'s dictionary for english words.
-I'm still finding invalid words occasionally, so if you know the exact dictionary the Game uses, please consider opening an issue!

 ## Gallery